 "My motivation for spearheading this was around comfort," Emma explained.
 "As a gay person, I'm lucky to live in Toronto in 2015 and it's pretty safe to be queer and out and about, but even then I've received—for something as benign as holding someone's hand and walking down the street—I've had comments and questions and invitations for threesomes from shitty guys and threats in some cases.
 For a lot of queer and trans people, Pride is literally the only time all year you are guaranteed comfort.
 So to have a group that has such a demonstrated history of making people feel uncomfortable, [it] is just asinine to me that they would want to take part."

 To someone unfamiliar with the men's rights movement, it may seem peculiar that Pride Toronto—a group whose main mission is purportedly inclusion—would ban an organization simply because some people find their views controversial and unpalatable.
-After all, the LGTBQ diaspora exists across many political constituencies, ethnic groups, and religions.
+After all, there are LGTBQ people across many political constituencies, ethnic groups, and religions.

-But unlike all of the aforementioned communities, the sincerity of CAFE's commitment to the LGBTQ community is nefarious at best.
+But the sincerity of CAFE's commitment to the LGBTQ community is questionable at best.
 The group claimed to be strong advocates of LGBTQ issues in a statement made last year, but there is no mention of queer initiatives or programming on their site.
 More troublingly, when the group applied for charitable status with the Canadian Revenue Agency last year, they falsely cited a partnership with gay rights organization Egale Canada, which later confirmed suspicions that the two organizations in fact had no relationship at all.